axisgroup/design-process/6-Validate/README.md

 High fidelity mockup: The high fidelity mockups are presented to users to collect feedback

 ###### Outputs/Artifacts:
-High mockup with iterations: The output is still high fidelity mockups but with changes implemented based on feedback received.
+High fidelity mockup with iterations: The output is still high fidelity mockups but with changes implemented based on feedback received.

 ---